 The final Belgaard site is further northeast, and while getting there isn’t really much of a problem, doing so without tripping over several quests and map markers you don’t want to bother with might be.
 From the Guarded Treasure head south to find a road, which you should follow northeast until it forks.
 At this fork you’ll find the Gelenser Farm signpost, and if you go exploring off the road to the north you’ll find a cave, near which is a Vintner’s Contract location.
 Something to keep in mind for later.

 Back at the fork in the road near the Gelenser Farm signpost, take the southern of the two roads and continue east, ignoring any forks to the north or south as you go until you hit a bridge.
-Continue east past the bridge to find the Termes Palace Ruins signpost, at which turn northeast and head towards the ruins the signpost presumably names.
+Continue east past the bridge to find the Termes Palace Ruins signpost, at which turn northeast and head towards the ruins (#6 on the map) the signpost presumably names.

 When you reach the southern end of the ruins, note two sets of stairs, one going up to the top of the ruins, and another flight descending into the earth to the east.
 Head upstairs first, loot all the crates and the chest there, then descend back down, head east, and go down the second flight of stairs.
 These stairs terminate at a ledge which a humble waterfall decorates.
 Climb this ledge and pass through a doorway beyond the waterfall to enter a chamber where, against the western wall you’ll find some containers to loot.
 Plunder the ruins, then search the northern wall near the doorway you used to enter to find a breakable section of wall.
 Liberate the stones from their vertical prison with the Aard sign, then enter the chamber beyond to find a Place of Power.